HenrikSamuelsson/reading-calculus-3rd-ed-by-strang/README.md

-# Reading Caluculus Third Edition by Strang
+# Reading Calculus Third Edition by Strang

 Solutions to problems from the book Calculus Third Edition written by Professor Gilbert Strang at Massachusetts Institute of Technology.